moysklad/api-remap-1.2-doc-in/source/includes/documents/_sales_return.md

 Request to create a new item in Sales Return.
 For successful creation, the following fields must be specified in the request body:

-+ **assortmet** - Link to the product/service/series/modification that the item represents.
++ **assortmet** - Link to the product/service/series/product variant that the item represents.
 You can also specify a field named **service**, **variant** according to what the indicated item is.
 You can read more about this field in the description of [Sales Return items](../documents/#transactions-sales-return-sales-returns-sales-return-items).
 + **quantity** - Quantity of the specified item.
 Must be positive, otherwise an error will occur.